zukasmichael/NGP-Donations/README.md

 1. Put the amounts in the embed tag: `[ngp_show_form amounts="50,250,1000"]`
 2. Put the amounts in a GET querystring: `http://mycamapign.com/donation?amounts=50,250,1000`

+If you want to have a default donation amounts, put it in the embed tag and then override it with a querystring amounts when you need to.

 You can source an article in two ways: